nour-farhat/PennyPlanner/README.md

 # Installation:

 Now that the required library is set up, Follow these final steps to download the zip file from the repository:

-open the file named Code, copy the code, paste it in an IDE and run the program.

 Step 1.
-Download the ZIP from the code file
+Open the folder named Code
 Step 2.
+Download the ZIP file
+Step 3.
 Import the ZIP file in your IDE environment and simply run the code

 The code can also be imported into an online IDE environment, such as Google Colab.
 As our code doesn't rely on any datasets, you shouldn't encounter any issues during the import and execution process.